GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/chat-client.md

 public internal(set) var connectionStatus: ConnectionStatus = .initialized
 ```

-To observe changes in the connection status, create an instance of `CurrentChatUserController`, and use it to receive
+To observe changes in the connection status, create an instance of `ChatConnectionController`, and use it to receive
 callbacks when the connection status changes.

 ### `config`